ABOUT NITIN MADHAV

-My love of photography blossomed while backpacking in Bhutan with a manual Minolta borrowed from my mother.
-After graduate school, I went to Peshawar, Pakistan to work in the Afghan refugee camps, armed with a Nikon FM2, Kodachrome 64 and Ilford B&W film.
-In the camps, I discovered that it was possible to engage meaningfully with people — despite language barriers — and preserve the moment through photography.
+During college, his love of photography blossomed while backpacking in Bhutan with camera borrowed from his mother.
+After graduate school, he worked in the Afghan refugee camps outside Peshawar, Pakistan, armed with a Nikon camera and several dozen canisters of Kodachrome film in a ziploc bag.
+In the camps, he discovered that it was possible to engage meaningfully with people — despite language barriers — and preserve the moment through photography.

-Over the past three decades, I've worked in countries struggling to recover from conflict, and used photography to document human conditions.
-My personal travels have taken me around the world, and I now have a collection of faces and places in Asia, Africa, Eastern Europe and Oceania.
-As a passionate conservationist, I recently turned to wildlife photography to showcase the magnificence of the Earth's creatures.
+Over the past three decades, he has worked in countries struggling to recover from conflict and used photography to document human conditions.
+His travels have taken him around the world, and he now has a collection of faces and places in Asia, Africa, Europe, and Oceania.
+As a passionate conservationist, he recently turned to wildlife photography to showcase the magnificence of the Earth's creatures.

-I now live in Washington, DC and travel as much as I can.
-My photography has been published in Men's Health, Conde Nast Traveller UK, and on Maptia.
-My portrait and landscape photography is on www.nitins.photos.
+He lives in Washington, DC, and travels as much as possible.
+His photography has been published in Men's Health, Lonely Planet, Conde Nast Traveller UK, and Maptia.
+His portrait and landscape photography is on www.nitins.photos.

-Grateful that I mastered the fundamentals of exposure, metering and composition with a manual film camera, I still shoot in manual mode to maintain a purity of process, even though I use modern digital cameras now.
-I try to get as close as I can to the subject and only use a telephoto lens when safety is an issue, to capture details such as the fur on a lion's face.
+Nitin mastered the fundamentals of exposure, metering and composition with a manual film camera, but still shoots in manual mode to maintain a purity of process, even though he uses modern digital cameras now.
+He gets as close as he can to the subject to capture details, such as the individual hairs on a lion's face.

-I had a conversation with two renowned artists who live a simple life in the Tanzanian bush that was life changing — and profoundly affected the way that I think about and process my images.
+A conversation with two renowned artists who live a simple life in the Tanzanian bush was life changing — and profoundly affected the way that he thinks about, and processes his images.

-I use monochromes to highlight the beauty of these creatures and emphasize the interplay between light and shadows on skin and fur.
-My work is very minimally processed by converting the camera's files to black and white, to recreate the beauty of the rolls of Ilford B&W film I once used.
-(I don't actually know how to use Photoshop!)
-Thus, what you're seeing is a rendition in silvertones of what the camera saw.
+He uses monochromes to highlight the beauty of these creatures and emphasize the interplay between light and shadows on skin and fur.
+His work is very minimally processed by converting the camera's files to black and white, to recreate the beauty of the rolls of Ilford B&W film he once used.
+(He doesn't actually know how to use Photoshop!)
+Thus, what you're seeing is a rendition in black and white of what the camera saw.